-If an employee's child dies, employers should be compassionate and supportive.
+If someone's child dies, their employer should be compassionate and supportive.

-If the child dies under the age of 18 or there's a pregnancy loss
+If a child dies under the age of 18 or there's a pregnancy loss

-Employees have a right to 2 weeks off if their child dies under the age of 18.
+Some parents have a right to 2 weeks paid time off if their child dies under the age of 18.
 They might also have the right to time off if they have a pregnancy loss.
-The time off is called 'parental bereavement leave' and is also known as 'Jack's Law'.
+The time off is called parental bereavement leave.
+It's also known as 'Jack's Law'.

-Anyone classed as an employee also has the right to unpaid time off if their child (a 'dependant') dies under the age of 18.
+Eligible parents also have the right to unpaid time off if their child dies under the age of 18.
+This leave is called time off for dependants.

 Read more about: